Generic EFT-motivated beyond General Relativity gravitational wave tests and their curvature dependence: from observation to interpretation: Final words

-Last, we recall that in the expression for the strain, $h = h_{\mysc{gr}} + ({\ell}/m)^q \, \delta$, the quantity $\delta$ depends on the physical parameters in the system and so can not be taken as having a unique behavior through all events.
-Its role could be marginalized or events suitably binned by values of dimensionless combinations of the physical parameters.
+Finally, recall that in the expression for the strain, $h = h_{\mysc{gr}} + ({\ell}/m)^q \, \delta$, the quantity $\delta$ depends on the physical parameters in the system and therefore does not display universal behavior across all events.
+Its effect can be handled by marginalizing over it or by suitably binning events based on dimensionless combinations of these physical parameters.